-RYAN METZGER, EXECUTIVE FINANCIAL CONSULTANT, OXLEY METZGER & ASSOCIATES, IG PRIVATE WEALTH MGMT.
+RYAN METZGER, EXECUTIVE FINANCIAL CONSULTANT, METZGER GROUP, IG PRIVATE WEALTH MANAGEMENT.

 “Education and Trust is the Foundation of Every Successful Plan”